 Non-Religious Doesn’t Mean Non-Spiritual

 Millennials seem to represent a shift away from orthodox religious practice in the general population.
 A seven-year period saw a decline of an astonishing 11% in a seven-year period, while those who didn’t affiliate with a religion saw a drop of 11% in a belief in God.
 While this could signify a move towards atheist or at least agnostic sentiments, the big picture tells a deeper story.
 One out of four Americans identifies as “spiritual but not religious.”
 But even as millennials decouple their ethical thinking from religious dogma, they’re still hopeful for a quasi-supernatural explanation for the sometimes chaotic world around them.
+Some now turn to spiritual beliefs that mean working on oneself with focus on emotional healing and emotional wellness, which may include belief in chakras and energy.

 That distinction between ethics and impartial meaning is critical.
 Practically all the religions of the world are defined by the moral precepts at the heart of their philosophy.
 Whether it’s the karmic circle of life or seven testaments etched into stone tablets, these are philosophies that presume a moral framework that underpins our reality and is most often created by some form of higher power.
 While forms of spirituality like star charts and tarot readings implicitly suggest a higher power, they remain primarily distinct from one’s moral and ethical standards.
 This allows a generation disillusioned with organized religions, which often adopt ethical stances that run contrary to progressive-leaning millennials, to disregard the messy complications of religious law while still holding on hope for some variety of higher power.
 This is reflected clearly in the practices themselves.
 While astrology suggests that our personalities and characteristics are tied to the alignment of the stars, these characteristics are mainly neutral of hard ethical context.
 Palmistry and tarot reading, meanwhile, presume to predict future events without placing these tides of change at the whims of a discreet and known deity and without tying the consequences to negative or affirmative action on behalf of the parties involved.
 As the millennial population grows more spiritual and less religious, these practices offer the best of both worlds.